 - Birth Leave

-When your partner gives birth to a child, you are entitled to full paid leave of one week, based on your regular weekly working hours.
-Birth leave must be taken within a period of up to four weeks after the day on which the child is born.
-You can apply for Birth leave via the Leave Portal in MyHR/Afas .
+If your partner has given birth to a child, you are entitled to fully paid leave of once your working hours per week.
+The birth leave must be taken within four weeks of the day of delivery.
+You register the birth leave via the leave portal in MyHR.

 Additional birth leave

-You are only entitled to the additional birth leave if you meet the following requirements:
+You are eligible for the equal birth leave in the following situations: